How long does marijuana stay in your system?

 • 1 to 29 days for chronic users

 THC is detectable in your bloodstream within seconds of inhalation.
-As the THC is distributed to the tissues and reabsorbed in the blood and broken down, the metabolites can remain in the bloodstream for 3-4 hours.
-It can also be detected in the blood for 1 to 2 days and in some instances, up to 25 days.
-Chronic heavy use can increase the length of time that it is detected.
+The blood reabsorbs THC as it is distributed to the tissues, breaking it down and allowing the metabolites to linger in the bloodstream for 3-4 hours.
+Detectability in the blood can extend from 1 to 2 days, with some cases showing detection for up to 25 days.
+Chronic heavy usage can prolong the duration of detectability.

 Now that the test is used to test the oil in the skin that transfers to your hair, it may occasionally confirm a false positive.
-If a person comes into contact with a user of THC, he or she could theoretically, tests positive on a hair test.
+If a person comes into contact with a user of THC, he or she could theoretically test positive on a hair test.

 Please note that tests that are more sensitive are able to detect lower doses of THC.